m-allanson/dotfiles/README.md

 Restart your shell to see any changes applied.

+### Other `chezmoi` commands

+See the [command overview](https://www.chezmoi.io/user-guide/command-overview/) for more details.

+- `chezmoi cd` to switch to the chezmoi directory

+- `chezmoi add <filepath>` to sync a file's state from the target dir back to chezmoi's source dir.

 ## Addons

-NOTE : use brew install zsh-autosuggestions instead!
+NOTE: use brew install zsh-autosuggestions instead!

 Review the `.zshrc` file for expected addons.